 Shophika RegmiSenior Manager: Health System Research, Evaluation and Learning

-Personal bio Ms Shophika has been working in health and social research for nearly a decade.
-During these years, she has led and managed research projects of different nature and scale, which include implementation research, evaluation research, national level surveillance study, large-scale survey and mixed methods studies.
-She also has a good experience of literature and policy reviews using systematic review and critical appraisal techniques.
-Having a keen interest in health systems research, her current engagements are focused on health [...]Learn more
+Personal bio Ms Shophika has been working in health and social research for more than a decade.
+During these years, she has led and managed research projects of different nature and scale particularly in health sector, which methodologically include implementation research, evaluation research, national level surveillance study, large-scale survey and qualitative method using participatory approaches.
+Her engagement in different areas in various projects (health system resilience, gender and intersectionality, non-communicable disease, TB and tobacco, nutrition and family planning) proves her [...]Learn more

 Sushil Chandra BaralManaging Director